Popping pasterns in cattle explained with causes, signs and info for overall hoof and joint awareness

 Supplementation

-Providing your livestock with a high-quality supplement like OptiWize can significantly reduce joint issues.
+Providing your livestock with a high-quality supplement like OptiWize 10-N-1 can play a role in cattle pastern support.
 Formulated with 10-all natural ingredients, OptiWize offers essential nutrients to nourish joints and the soft tissues that support joint mobility and stability.
+This approach is often considered when managing popping pasterns in goats, sheep, and pigs.
 This supplement enhances cartilage health, increases synovial fluid production, and reduces inflammation and swelling, which are often affected by the necessary weight gain in show cattle.

 What OptiWize Customers have to say about popping joints